Quantum Algorithms for Structured Prediction: Introduction

-On the other hand, other quantum and semi-classical evolutions can be used as physical realizations of improved Gibbs samplers.
-For example, contemporary investigation in quantum adiabatic theory focuses on adiabaticity in open quantum systems \cite{sarandy2005adiabatic, avron2012adiabatic, albash2012quantum, bachmann2016adiabatic, venuti2016adiabaticity}.
+Moreover, numerical and experimental heuristics may provide even better practical performance for Gibbs sampling.
+The Gibbs sampler of Temme~et~al.~\cite{temme2011quantum} has an unknown runtime, but has the potential to provide efficient heuristics since it relies on a quantum Metropolis algorithm.
+Experimentally, quantum and semi-classical evolutions can be used as physical realizations of improved Gibbs samplers.
+For example, contemporary investigation in quantum adiabatic theory focuses on adiabaticity in open quantum systems \cite{sarandy2005adiabatic,avron2012adiabatic,albash2012quantum,bachmann2016adiabatic,venuti2016adiabaticity}.
 These authors prove adiabatic theorems to various degrees of generality and assumptions.
 These adiabatic theorems suggest the possibility of using controlled adiabatic evolutions of quantum many-body systems as samplers of the instantaneous steady states of quantum systems.
 Takeda~et~al.~\cite{takeda2017boltzmann} show that a network of non-degenerate optic parametric pulses can produce good estimations of Boltzmann distributions.
-Another possible approach to improved Gibbs samplers is to design customized Gibbs sampling algorithms that rely on Monte Carlo and quantum Monte Carlo methods implemented on digital high-performance computing hardware \cite{matsubara2017ising, okuyama2017ising}.
+Another possible approach to improved Gibbs samplers is to design customized Gibbs sampling algorithms that rely on Monte Carlo and quantum Monte Carlo methods implemented on digital high-performance computing hardware \cite{matsubara2017ising,okuyama2017ising}.